 Joining CIfA means you will support CIfA’s aims and work in accordance with the Code of conduct, policies and Standards of the Institute; these are binding on all accredited members and emphasise your duty to adhere to professional and ethical standards.

 Students and those who do not yet meet the professional criteria may join as non-accredited members and support CIfA's aims and work.

 Please see our Membership benefits page for more information.

 No, a qualification is not compulsory.
 The application is based on demonstrated technical competence.

-If you hold a CIfA accredited degree, you need to apply in the usual way at Practitioner (PCIfA) grade and can refer to the specific guidance and matrix here.
-You can check the [list of current accredited degrees here](https://www.archaeologists.net/Accredited_Degrees) and you need to submit a copy of your certificate when you apply.
+If you hold a CIfA accredited degree, you need to apply the same way as all applicants at Practitioner (PCIfA) grade and can refer to the specific guidance and matrix here.
+You can check the list of current accredited degrees here and you need to submit a copy of your certificate when you apply.

 Yes, students and those who do not yet meet the professional accreditation criteria may join as non-accredited members.
 Non-accredited Student or Affiliate members can upgrade to a professionally accredited grade in the future.

 Students can maintain their membership for an additional year after graduation before changing to Affiliate or upgrade.

 Applications for professional accreditation are assessed by CIfA's Validation Committee.
 The Validation committee consists of a group of at least five peers, all of whom are accredited members of the Institute.
 They consider all accredited applications to ensure consistency throughout.